navipartner/docs/content/en/docs/retail/fiscalization/denmark/audit/index.md

 ## Subsequent signing transactions

 Subsequent signing is required for transactions that aren't signed.
 This process requires the **NPR DK Re-gen. Audit Signature** codeunit to be run from the **Object List**.
+When executed, all transactions for signing from the **POS Entry List** will be transferred (or recreated if they were already available in the Audit Log), and signed in the **POS Audit Log**.

+If some of the POS entries were previously signed, they will be recreated and resigned as well, and the previous signatures will be deleted.